 Above all, let your body be the guide.
 “Some people will find that knee sleeves may cause problems or throw off their form.
 So if your knees bother you when you wear sleeves, don’t wear them,” Schoenfeld says.

-Weight-lifting shoes are sturdy-as-hell sneakers with a slight heel lift (which is usually made of wood).
-“This heel lift is there to help the lifter keep their weight in their heels, which is proper form for most barbell movements, including the squat, front squat, and clean,” says [Kyra] Williams.
+“This heel lift helps the lifter keep their weight in their heels, which is the correct form for most barbell movements, including the squat, front squat, and clean,” says Kyra Williams.

-Due to limited ankle mobility and decreased flexibility in their calves, many people are not able to keep their weight in regular sneakers or when barefoot.
+Due to limited ankle mobility and decreased flexibility in their calves, many people cannot keep their weight in regular sneakers or when barefoot.
 The consequence?
-“They rock their weight into their toes and aren’t able to properly keep their chest upright,” Brodie says.
+“They rock their weight into their toes and aren’t able to keep their chest fully upright,” Brodie says.

-Like most things in life, there are pros and cons to consider (unless we’re talking about cookies—only pros there).
 “I don’t believe there is a universal right or wrong for each of these pieces of gear,” Axe says.
-“Whether or not they’re beneficial should be decided on a case by case basis.”
+“Whether or not they’re beneficial will depend on your body and fitness goals.”

-So if you’re still wondering if investing in that fancy weight-lifting belt is for you, chat with a trainer or physical therapist.
-But above all, don’t feel like you need to buy gear just to fit in at the gym—you’re already killing it, just as you are.
+If you’re still wondering whether investing in that fancy weightlifting belt is for you, chat with a trainer or physical therapist.
+But above all, don’t feel like you need to buy gear just to fit in at the gym.
+You’re already killing it just by showing up.